-How can I get rid of them?
-Ehrlich recommends that you track down where they’re entering your house, and seal off the entry point.
-(You can look for small piles of dirt around holes in the soil or around exterior walls for clues.)
-Then, clean up any sticky residue on your work surfaces and cover any food that might attract ants.
-Lifehacker also recommends putting out ant bait to wipe out the colony.
-Or, you can hunt down the nest if that doesn’t work.
+How to get rid of ants: Seal off where they entered the home.
+(Look for small piles of dirt around holes in soil or exterior walls for clues.)
+Then, clean up any sticky residue on surfaces and cover any food.
+Lifehacker recommends using ant bait to wipe out the colony.

-What are they?
-Camel crickets, also known as cave crickets or spider crickets, seek out dark, damp places in your home (often in your basement, shed, or crawlspace).
-The Washington Post reports that they often congregate in large numbers.
-And when scared, they’ll jump — often directly at what scared them.
-Not only do they look like “mutant spiders,” but they can also eat fabric, carpet, wood, cardboard, dust, and plants (in addition to fungus and each other).
+Also known as cave or spider crickets, camel crickets seek out dark, damp places (often a basement, shed, or crawlspace).
+The Washington Post reports they tend to gather in large numbers.
+When scared, they’ll jump — often directly at what scared them.
+They also eat fabric, carpet, wood, cardboard, dust, and plants (in addition to fungus and each other).

-How can I get rid of them?
-The Post characterizes camel crickets as “accidental invaders” who show up because a part of your home resembles a natural habitat for them.
-To prevent them from entering, seal or caulk any openings into the lowest level of your home.
-Also try to keep your basement or crawl space dry, clutter-free, and well-lit.
+How to get rid of camel crickets: The Post calls camel crickets as “accidental invaders” who show up because your home resembles their natural habitat.
+Seal or caulk any openings into the house’s lowest level.
+Also, try to keep your basement dry, clutter-free, and well-lit.
 You may even want to invest in a dehumidifier.
-If you already have an infestation, calling an exterminator is a good idea.

-What are they?
-Everybody is familiar with centipedes, the creepy-crawly arthropods that show up occasionally around the house.
-Apartment Therapy reports that these scream-inducing pests prefer dark, damp places in your home.
-They come out at night, and they move quickly.
-Fortunately, however, they seem to have little interest in humans.
+These scream-inducing pests prefer dark, damp places, explains Apartment Therapy.
+Centipedes come out at night, and they move quickly.
+Fortunately, they have little interest in humans.

-How can I get rid of them?
-Apartment Therapy reports that you should leave centipedes alone for one gross reason: They eat other bugs.
-Their venom can take out cockroaches, flies, moths, termites, and even bedbugs.
-Plus, they don’t carry diseases, chew through your house, or go after your food.
-If you do want to get rid of them, though, then try to eradicate the other pests they eat.
-Use a dehumidifier and install a better bathroom fan.
-Seal any cracks or crevices, and clear the perimeter of your home of damp debris like leaves.
-Or, call a professional if you suspect an infestation.
+How to get rid of centipedes: Apartment Therapy says to leave centipedes alone because they eat other bugs.
+Their venom kills cockroaches, flies, moths, termites, and even bedbugs.
+Plus, they don’t carry diseases, destroy the house, or eat your food.
+If you do want to get rid of them, then try to eradicate the pests they eat.
+Use a dehumidifier.
+Clear damp debris, like leaves, from the exterior perimeter of your home.

 Next: These pests seem to survive anything.

-What are they?
-Cockroaches are notorious insects that like to live in warm homes, kitchens, and wall cavities, according to Ehrlich.
-They often come out after dark to feed on whatever food they can find.
-Unfortunately, unlike some other pests, they can carry illness-causing E. coli and salmonella.
-They have a legendary ability to adapt and survive.
-And if you see one, there are probably more hiding somewhere else.
+These insects like to live in warm homes, kitchens, and wall cavities, according to Ehrlich.
+Cockroaches often come out after dark to feed.
+With a legendary ability to adapt and survive, they can carry E. coli and salmonella.
+If you see one, more are likely nearby.

-How can I get rid of them?
-Good Housekeeping reports that most Americans encounter just one or two types of cockroaches: German or American varieties.
-Figure out which kind you have, and call in professionals if you’re having trouble getting rid of them.
-Clean up spilled and leftover food, sort through your pantry, and don’t leave dishes on the counter or in the sink.
-Clear up clutter and put out bait, and seal entry points around your house.
+How to get rid of cockroaches: Good Housekeeping reports that most Americans encounter either German or American varieties of this pest.
+Figure out which you have, and call professionals if you can’t get rid of them.
+Clean up leftover food and don’t leave out dishes.
+Put out bait, and seal entry points.

 Next: These pests can bother your pets, too.

-What are they?
-Fleas are small, flightless insects that feed on blood.
-Fleas number among the pests that can carry diseases, so you don’t want to take their appearance lightly.
-Both pets and humans can track fleas into the house, according to The Balance.
-In fact, fleas can jump on you when you spend time in your yard, and then get a ride into your home.
-Once there, they can multiply and start biting you and your pets.
+These small, flightless insects feed on blood and can carry diseases.
+Both pets and humans can track fleas into the house.
+In fact, fleas can jump on you outside and then ride into your home.
+Once there, they can multiply and bite you and your pets.

-How can I get rid of them?
-If you suspect an infestation, you might want to call a professional, who will identify and seal off entry points, destroy nests, and remove existing mice from your property.
-PestWorld reports that mice can breed rapidly and adapt quickly to changing conditions.
-But you can help prevent an infestation by clearing clutter, ensuring proper drainage outside your home, and keeping an eye out for signs of mice.
+How to get rid of mice: If you suspect an infestation, you’ll want to call a professional, who will seal off entry points, destroy nests, and remove existing mice.
+PestWorld reports mice can breed rapidly and adapt quickly to changing conditions.
+But you can help prevent an infestation by clearing clutter and ensuring proper drainage outside your home.

 Next: These pests can spread dangerous diseases.

-What are they?
-Mosquitoes are technically small flies, but they consume blood.
-Ehrlich reports that researchers have found more than 150 species in the United States.
-They bite and usually begin to become a problem as temperatures rise.
-They also transmit diseases such as West Nile virus, malaria, and Zika.
-Orkin reports that when they find their way into your house, mosquitoes typically rest in dark areas, and come out at night to bite you.
+Mosquitoes are technically small flies that consume blood.
+Researchers have found over 150 species in the U.S. Mosquitoes usually become a problem as temperatures rise.
+They also transmit diseases like West Nile virus, malaria, and Zika.

 Next: These pests can ruin your clothes.

-What are they?
-Moths make the list of pests that can do some real damage around your home.
-They famously destroy sweaters, but can also chew their way through your rugs and carpets.
-Apartment Therapy reports that clothes moths lie low in dark corners.
-In fact, they don’t often take time to fly around your house and attract your attention.
-And it’s the larvae, not the adult moths, that munch through your woolens.
+Moths can do real damage around your home.
+They destroy sweaters, but also gnaw on rugs and carpets.
+Apartment Therapy reports that moths lie low in dark corners.
+They don’t often fly around your house.
+And it’s the larvae, not the adult moths, that munch through wool.

-How can I get rid of them?
-Apartment Therapy advises that if you have an infestation, you need to call the professionals.
-But you can discourage moths from setting in by regularly shaking out all of your clothes and cleaning your closet.
-Stay on top of dry cleaning and hand-washing.
-And don’t ever put away knitwear that’s dirty.
-Vaccum your carpets at least once per week.
-And use a pheromone trap to attract the males and end the breeding cycle.
-Repel moths from your clothes with cedar balls or lavender sachets, and seal seasonal clothing in airtight bags when not in use.
+How to get rid of moths: Apartment Therapy advises professional help for an infestation.
+You can discourage moths by regularly shaking out clothes, cleaning closets, and washing clothes.
+Don’t ever put away dirty knitwear.
+Vacuum your carpets.
+And use a pheromone trap to attract male moths and end breeding.
+Repel moths from clothes with cedar balls or lavender sachets, and seal seasonal clothing in airtight bags when not in use.

 Next: These pests can do damage to your home.

-How can I get rid of them?
-Orkin reports that infestations can prove difficult to confirm.
+How to get rid of rats: Orkin reports that infestations can prove difficult to confirm.
 Rats prefer to hide, so the most obvious sign is a sighting of a dead or living rat.
 You may see rat droppings, or dirt or grease marks along walls and floorboards.
 If you suspect rats, consult a professional.
 You can buy traps, but they’ll only catch one rat and won’t effectively address an infestation.

 Check out The Cheat Sheet on Facebook!